-On April 14, 2011, the Company acquired PLAI, which holds a License from PAGCOR, through the issuance of 2.7 billion new common shares, then valued at ₱1.95 per share, in exchange for 100% of the outstanding capital stock of PLAI.
+On April 14, 2011, the Company acquired PLAI, which holds a License from PAGCOR, through the issuance of 2.7 billion new common shares, in exchange for 100% of the outstanding capitalstock of PLAI.
 This marked the Company's strategic entry into the Integrated Resort Industry.
-In October 2012, the Company entered into a Cooperation Agreement with Melco, which placed Belle as a co-licensee and owner of the land and buildings and Melco's Philippine affiliate MRP as co- licensee, developer and operator of the integrated resort, which was subsequently branded as "City of Dreams Manila".
+In October 2012, the Company entered into a Cooperation Agreement with Melco, which placed Belle as a co-licensee and owner of the land and buildings and Melco's Philippine affiliate MRP as co-licensee, developer and operator of the integrated resort, which was subsequently branded as "City of Dreams Manila".
 City of Dreams Manila is sited on 6.2 hectares of prime land at the corner of Roxas Boulevard and Aseana Avenue in Parañaque City, at the entrance of PAGCOR's Entertainment City complex.
 The construction of the integrated resort was substantially complete as of its Grand Launch in February 2, 2015, with approximately 300 hectares of gross floor area containing approximately 2.2 hectares of gaming areas, more than 2 hectares of retail and restaurant facilities, with more than 900 hotel rooms of 4-star, 5-star, and 6-star quality and other entertainment facilities.
-City of Dreams Manila is onlyabout 1 kilometer away from the Mall of Asia Complex.
+City of Dreams Manila is only about 1 kilometer away from the Mall of Asia complex.

 Melco's major shareholder is Melco International Development Limited, a developer and owner of integrated resort facilities focused on the Macau market.
-Its operating complex in Macau's Cotai Strip, known as the "City of Dreams", is a highly successful project that houses a gaming facility, four luxury hotels (the Morpheus Hotel, Nuwa Hotel, a Grand Hyatt Hotel and the Countdown Hotel) and an upscale retail operation, along with a mix of bars and restaurants that are drawing crowns mainly from Hong Kong and China.
-The "City of Dreams" is also known for its spectacular show called "The House of Dancing Water", which has become one of Macau's major tourist attractions.
+Its operating complex in Macau's Cotai Strip, knows as the "City of Dreams", is a highly successful project that houses a gaming facility, four luxury hotels (the Morpheus Hotel, Nuwa Hotel, a Grand Hyatt Hotel and the Countdown Hotel) and an upscale retail operation, along with a mix of bars and restaurants that are drawing crowns mainly from Hong Kong and China.
+The "City of Dreams" is also knows for its spectacular show called "The House of Dancing Water", which has become one of Macau's major tourist attractions.
 During 2015, Melco launched its second integrated resort in Macau, called "Studio City".

-Pacific Online, incorporated in 1993, through its joint venture operation, PinoyLotto, leases online betting equipment to the PCSO for its nationwide lottery operations.
-It listed it shares on the Philippine Stock Exchange on April 12, 2007.
+Pacific Online, thru PinoyLotto, leases online betting equipment to the PCSO for their lottery operations.
+It listed its shares on the Philippine Stock Exchange on April 12, 2007.